hak0/waifu_image_tagger/README.md

 It watches your album folder (recursively), find images(jpg, png) and get tags from gelbooru, finally write them into the IPTC-IIM keywords of each image.

-Then you can use software like Adobe Lightroom or XMView to search images with tags.
+Then you can use software like Adobe Lightroom or XnView to search images with tags.
 It will be quite useful when you are drowning in thousands of waifu images.

 ## Dependencies